Second Empire style: Religious architecture

-During the Second Empire, under the influence particularly of the architect and historian Eugène Viollet-le-Duc, French religious architecture broke away from the neoclassical style which had dominated Paris church architecture since the 18th century.
-Neo-Gothic and other historical styles began to be built, particularly in the eight new arrondissements farther from the center added by Napoleon III in 1860.
-The first neo-Gothic church was the Basilica of Sainte-Clothilde, begun by Franz Christian Gau in 1841 and finished by Théodore Ballu in 1857.
+During the Second Empire, under the influence particularly of the architect and historian Eugène Viollet-le-Duc, French religious architecture broke away from the neoclassical style that had dominated Paris church architecture since the 18th century.
+Neo-Gothic and other historical styles began to appear, particularly in the eight new arrondissements farther from the centre added by Napoleon III in 1860.
+The first neo-Gothic church was the Basilica of Sainte-Clothilde, begun by Franz Christian Gau in 1841 and completed by Théodore Ballu in 1857.

-During the Second Empire, architects began to use metal frames combined with the Gothic style: the Eglise Saint-Laurent, a 15th-century church rebuilt in neo-Gothic style by Simon-Claude-Constant Dufeux (1862–65), Saint-Eugene-Sainte-Cecile by Louis-Auguste Boileau and Louis-Adrien Lusson (1854–55), and Saint-Jean-Baptiste de Belleville by Jean-Baptiste Lassus (1854–59).
-The largest new church built in Paris during the Second Empire was Church of Saint Augustine (1860–71) by Victor Baltard, the designer of the metal pavilions of the market of Les Halles.
-While the façade was eclectic, the structure inside was modern, supported by slender cast iron columns.
+During the Second Empire, architects began to combine metal frames with the Gothic style: the Église Saint-Laurent, a 15th-century church rebuilt in neo-Gothic style by Simon-Claude-Constant Dufeux (1862–65); Saint-Eugène-Sainte-Cécile by Louis-Auguste Boileau and Louis-Adrien Lusson (1854–55); and Saint-Jean-Baptiste de Belleville by Jean-Baptiste Lassus (1854–59).
+The largest new church built in Paris during the Second Empire was the Church of Saint Augustine (1860–71) by Victor Baltard, the designer of the metal pavilions of the market of Les Halles.
+While the façade was eclectic, the interior structure was modern, supported by slender cast iron columns.

-Not all churches under Napoleon III were built in the Gothic style.
-Marseille Cathedral, constructed from 1852 to 1896, was designed in a Byzantine Revival style from 1852 to 1896, principally by Léon Vaudoyer and Henri-Jacques Espérandieu.
+Not all churches built under Napoleon III were in the Gothic style.
+Marseille Cathedral, constructed between 1852 and 1896, was designed in a Byzantine Revival style, principally by Léon Vaudoyer and Henri-Jacques Espérandieu.